d2l-ai/d2l-en/chapter_multilayer-perceptrons/underfit-overfit.md

 drawn from the same underlying data distribution as our original sample.

 Problematically, *we can never calculate the generalization error exactly*.
-That's because the imaginary stream of inifinit data is an imaginary object.
+That's because the imaginary stream of infinite data is an imaginary object.
 In practice, we must *estimate* the generalization error by applying our model to an independent test set constituted of a random selection of data points